A Pictorial History Of Realized And 'In Progress' Term Premiums For U.S. Treasuries 1982-2017

 The results of the term premium analysis are summarized in the following table:

 The results show that realized total dollar excess returns have never been negative for maturities of 10, 20, and 30 years.
-Moreover, pending “in progress” excess returns have never been negative (so far) for maturities of 5, 7, 10, 20 and 30 years.
+Moreover, pending “in progress” excess returns have never been negative (so far) for maturities of 5, 7, 10, 20, and 30 years.
 At the shorter maturities, results are mixed.
-For 1 year, 74.10% of realized dollar excess returns have been positive and 56.35% of pending dollar excess returns are positive at this point in time.
+For 1 year, 74.10% of realized dollar excess returns have been positive, and 56.35% of pending dollar excess returns are positive at this point in time.
 For the 2-year maturity, the same probabilities of positive excess dollar returns are 81.96% (realized) and 88.49% (pending).
 At three years, the results are 84.14% (realized) and 99.34% (pending).

 Graphical Analysis

-Appendix A shows the evolution of total dollar return (in red) versus the 6-month T-bill money fund total dollar return (in blue) for completed 1, 2, 3, 5, 7, 10, 20 and 30-year terms beginning January 4, 1982.
+Appendix A shows the evolution of total dollar return (in red) versus the 6-month T-bill money fund total dollar return (in blue) for completed 1-, 2-, 3-, 5-, 7-, 10-, 20-, and 30-year terms beginning January 4, 1982.
 For most holding periods, interest rates have declined substantially over the investment periods that have been completed.
-The graphs in Appendix A also include the evolution of the initial six-month Treasury bill yields (in light blue) and the relevant fixed rate Treasury bond yields (in pink) on the origination dates.
+The graphs in Appendix A also include the evolution of the initial six-month Treasury bill yields (in light blue) and the relevant fixed-rate Treasury bond yields (in pink) on the origination dates.

-Appendix B shows the histogram of realized dollar excess returns for each of the 8 fixed rate maturities.
+Appendix B shows the histogram of realized dollar excess returns for each of the 8 fixed-rate maturities.
 Appendix C reports on the histograms of “in progress” pending dollar excess returns for each maturity.
 For these incomplete periods, we define the “pending excess return” as the known dollar advantage of the fixed-rate Treasury bond over the 6-month T-bill investment as of the observation date.
-For example, on August 28, 2017, the amount of interest that will be paid on a 6-month Treasury bill equivalent that matures in 6 months (not necessarily 182 days) on February 28, 2018 is known with certainty.
+For example, on August 28, 2017, the amount of interest that will be paid on a 6-month Treasury bill equivalent that matures in 6 months (not necessarily 182 days) on February 28, 2018, is known with certainty.
 We tally all of the pending dollar term premiums, all of which have a differing time to maturity, in the histograms in Appendix C.

 One of the reasons for these surprisingly positive term premium results is the large size of the interest earned on coupon payments, which are assumed to be invested in 6-month Treasury bills.
 The highest total realized dollar return for all of the completed fixed-rate periods are shown in Appendix D. The lowest total realized dollar returns for each of the fixed-rate holding periods are shown in Appendix E.